 - 20MP front camera on both

 The headline feature on the Mi 10 is the 108-megapixel main camera.
-This boasts a large 1/1.33in sensor, optical image stabilisation and boasts that it has 1.6µm pixels after pixel combining, so it's 0.8µm natively.
-There's an f/1.69 aperture, and while the sensors both look the same, it seems that the Mi 10 Pro has an eight element lens and the Mi 10 has a 7 element lens, so there might be some difference in performance.
+This has a large 1/1.33in sensor, optical image stabilisation and boasts that it has 1.6µm pixels after pixel combining, so it's 0.8µm natively.
+There's an f/1.69 aperture, and while the sensors both look the same, it seems that the Mi 10 Pro has an eight element lens and the Mi 10 has a 7 element lens.
+There might be some difference in performance, but it's mostly going to be the same.

 Then the camera arrangement takes a bit of a diversion, with the Mi 10 Pro having what is effectively two telephoto lenses, one offering 2X optical zoom and identified as a portrait lens and the other claiming 10X hybrid optical - with a 50X digital zoom.
 Finally there's a 20-megapixel ultra-wide camera.

 While the Mi 10 gets that 108-megapixel main camera, it moves to a 13-megapixel ultra-wide.
-The two additional lenses claim to be macro and for depth - and if that's the case, you're not getting the same range of functions that the Mi 10 Pro will be offering.
+The two additional lenses are to be macro and for depth sensing - so there's quite a big difference in the offering between these two phones.

 Both phones have the same 20-megapixel front camera.